jonngoyes/EC311_Final_Project/README.md

 b.
 Team Members: Jon Ngo, Sophia Delia, Ian Chadwick, Jack Locke

 c.
-Link to your Project Demo Video: TBD
+Link to your Project Demo Video: JACK LOCKE PUT THIS IN

 d.
 Overview of the Project:The FPGA Pseudo Terminal is intended to replicate every day computer actions.
 A PuTTY terminal is used to display input, while keyboard commands are interpreted by the FPGA to manipulate RGB LEDs, do calculations via an ALU, trigger a stopwatch, and start a reaction test mini-game.